7 Safe and Festive Ways to Celebrate Easter

 Easter-Themed Activities For All Ages

-Easter is a fun holiday for everyone and a perfect opportunity to bring cheer and distract us from the ongoing pandemic.
+Easter is a fun holiday for everyone and a perfect opportunity to bring cheer and love to family and friends.

-Whether you participate in the religious aspect or not, the Easter holiday is bright and joyful and is a great time to (virtually) get together with family and friends.
+Whether you observe the religious aspect or not, the Easter holiday is bright and joyful and a great time to gather with family and friends.

-We rounded up seven festive ways to celebrate the holiday while reducing your exposure to COVID-19.
+We rounded up seven festive ways to celebrate the Easter Holiday.

 These ideas are senior-friendly, suitable for any age, and fun to do in groups or one-on-one.